alessandroredrouge/the-way-forward/RENDER_DEPLOYMENT.md

 - **Build Failures**: Check the build logs in the Render dashboard
 - **Runtime Errors**: Check the service logs in the Render dashboard
 - **Networking Issues**: Ensure your services are properly configured to communicate with each other
+- **Docker Compose Issues**: Make sure your Docker Compose file is valid and all paths are correct

 ## Scaling